 Instructions

 - Measure and prepare.
 Preheat your oven to 300° F. Slice the vanilla bean open lengthwise and scrape the seeds out with the back of a knife.
-Ready your pastry bag by snipping a small opening, inserting the tip, and pushing part of the bag into the tip to prevent leaking when you add the batter.
-Set the pastry bag inside a tall drinking glass and pull the opening of the bag down around the rim.
+Ready your pastry bag by snipping a small opening, inserting the tip.
+Set the pastry bag inside a tall drinking glass and pull the bag's opening down around the rim.
 Line at least two baking pans or cookie sheets with parchment paper and place printable macaron templates underneath.
 Sift the almond flour and powdered sugar together.

 - Add the dry ingredients.
 Fold the sifted dry ingredients into the whipped meringue with a large flexible spatula in a few batches.
 Mix firmly at first to get it to all come together.
-Then use a classic folding motion, scraping the sides of the bowl then under the mass of batter, and up over the top in a circular motion.
-Cut through the middle every other stroke.
-The batter is the right consistency when it ribbons off the spatula easily, and settles back into itself in ten or fifteen seconds.
-Err on the side of slightly under-mixing, over-mixed batter won't rise nicely in the oven.
+Then, use a classic folding motion, scraping the sides of the bowl, then under the mass of batter, and up over the top in a circular motion.
+The batter is the right consistency when it ribbons off the spatula easily.
+Err on the side of slightly under-mixing; over-mixed batter won't rise nicely in the oven.
+Transfer your batter to the piping bag and twist the bag off at the top.

 - Pipe the batter.
-Pour the batter into your piping bag, and lay it flat to push it toward the tip.
-Twist the top of the bag to seal it off.
-Then hold the bag tightly with your dominant hand.
 Pipe circles of batter by holding the pastry bag completely vertical and a quarter-inch above the center of the first round template.
 Squeeze until the batter reaches the inner edges of the black.
-Then immediately stop squeezing and flick the tip away in a tiny circular motion.
+Then stop squeezing and flick the tip away in a tiny circular motion.

 - Tap and rest the shells.
-After you've piped all of your batter on one pan, lift the pan up and tap the bottoms gently to help the batter settle and eliminate air pockets.
-Rest the piped batter on the countertop for 10 to 20 minutes, until the tops are dry and you can run a finger along them without leaving a mark.
+Gently tap the bottom of the pans to help the batter settle.
+Rest the piped batter on the countertop for 10 to 20 minutes until the tops are dry.

 - Bake.
-Bake the macarons for 14 to 18 minutes depending on what size template you chose.
+Bake the macarons for 14 to 18 minutes.
 Larger macarons take longer to set.
 Macarons are done when the tops are dull and don't shift away from the bottoms when gently nudged with a finger.
 They should lift easily away from the parchment or baking mat once out of the oven and nearly cooled.
 To remove the shells from the parchment, push up on each shell from underneath the paper while peeling it off gently with the other hand.

 - Make the French buttercream.
-In a very small pot (1 quart or smaller) combine the sugar and water and bring to a boil.
+In a very small pot, combine the sugar and water and bring to a boil.
 While the sugar comes to a boil, beat the egg yolks with a hand mixer on medium-high speed until they are pale yellow and ribbony.
-Once the syrup reaches 236° F on a candy or meat thermometer, begin beating the egg yolks again on low speed while very slowly drizzling in the hot syrup.
-Then beat on high speed until the mixture cools down to room temperature.
+Once the syrup reaches 236° F on a candy or meat thermometer, beat the egg yolks again on low speed while drizzling in the hot syrup.
+Then, beat on high speed until the mixture cools to room temperature.
 Beat in the softened (but not warm) butter a tablespoon at a time.
 Beat in vanilla seeds and/or paste or vanilla extract.
 Transfer the buttercream to a pastry bag and snip a small hole in the corner.

 - Fill the shells.
 Flip half of the baked macaron shells over and pipe a round of buttercream on each.
 Leave space between the edges of the macaron shell and the edge of the buttercream.
 Top with the remaining macaron shells, matching them up according to size.